fabioavelino/advent-of-code/readme.md

 ```

 Each day has its folder containing:
-- `input`: The input data for the puzzle.
+- `input`: The input data for the puzzle, never present in this repo.
 - `index.js`: My implementation of the solution, with comments for explaining each steps.

 ---